Tamas-Gavlider/The-Hunger-Gamers/README.md

    * The source code contained too many unnecessary whitespace.
    * Removing the method attribute from the Form element since the date will not sent anywhere.
    * The mentor brought to my attention that the "Last Name" input is not required on the Events page.
 It is not required on purpose.
 User might have a long last name so skipping that field can save them time.
+   * Collect elements into class which share the same attributes.

   ### Known Bugs